 Throughout the years, Chris has served the barbershop society in many ways.
 In addition to directing, he has taught at numerous schools throughout Canada, the United States, and Europe.
 He was a Certified Music Judge for 9 years.
 He was one of the first Certified Trainers for the Chorus Directors Workshop Intensive program.
 He also served on the Ontario District Executive as the Vice President of Music and Performance.
 In 2001 his coaching efforts were recognized with the Larry Dale Coach of the Year Award.
 He is also the current Director of the APOC chorus, which comprises members of past Ontario quartet champions.

 In October of 2014, Chris earned the designation of Certified Director through the Sweet Adelines International organization, followed by the title of Harmony 500 Director in May of 2017, and is thrilled to be the Musical Director of Grand Harmony Chorus.
+In August of 2018, Chris and business partner Jenn Goulden founded a new mixed a cappella chorus based in Kitchener called Mixology.
 He also recognizes that none of his accomplishments would be possible without the love and support of his wife Juanita and their children Brianne and Brent.
 They sacrifice so much so that Chris can share his gifts with the community.
 Thank You!